 Yoga

 It's no surprise that yoga improves your focus, flexibility, endurance and strength.
 It hones in on the core, which again, is crucial for a ride.
-Many cyclists also enjoy yoga as it teaches you to control your breathing, an art cyclists should practice to perform better on a bike.
+Many cyclists also enjoy yoga as it teaches you to control your breathing – an art cyclists should practise to perform better on a bike.

 Yoga also relieves tight, aching muscles after rides and stretches the chest area to make sure you don't end up in a stooped position.
 In addition to that, it helps mobilise joints and strengthen the muscles around them.